juji-io/datalevin/search-bench/README.md

 # Datalevin Search Benchmark

-To measure the performance of Datalevin search engine, we stacked it up against the most prominent full-text search library in the Java word, the venerable Apache Lucene.
+To measure the performance of Datalevin search engine, we stacked it up against the most prominent full-text search library in the Java world, the venerable Apache Lucene.

 ## Test Data